jjbel/exercycle/README.md

 # Exercycle App

+This is the app-portion of my DIY exercycle project.

-This is a website which displays count, speed and history for my exercycle in realtime.
+The website displays count, speed and history in realtime.

 Uses: